Homelanders, Zees, Digital Natives, Generation Edge,

 Zoboomafoo

-Gen Z Infographics & Key Posts
+Gen Z Infographics; Key Posts

 I have published a couple of dozen posts about Gen Z since 2009.
-I even started #GenZChat on Twitter, but have not had time to keep it going.
+In addition, I even started #GenZChat on Twitter, but have not had time to keep it going.
 I love learning about this generation because I want to understand my children better.
 The world in which they are coming of age is far different from mine.
 Practically everything about their lives is different from mine!
 The following are links to most of the posts I’ve labeled or tagged Generation Z.

 Very interesting read!
 I have two children that are Millenials (1991 & 1994) and one son born in 2008 that is Gen-Z. He calls his generations Zoomers!
 Maybe it’s just his ADHD but it definitely fits him.